turbot/powerpipe-docs/docs/powerpipe-hcl/flow.md

 ## Data Format
 Flow data must be provided in a format where each row represents a *node* (vertex), an *edge* (connecting 2 vertices), or both.

-Note that both column *names* and their *relative position* are important in flow queries; Powerpipe looks for columns *by name* in the result set, however Postgres union queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***
+Note that both column *names* and their *relative position* are important in flow queries; Powerpipe looks for columns *by name* in the result set, but Postgres union queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***

 Significant columns  are: